 Although the Moon is much smaller than the Sun, it is also much closer to Earth.
 From Earth, both appear almost the same size in the sky.
 So when the Moon moves exactly in front of the Sun, it can block the Sun completely for a short time.
 That is why we can see a total solar eclipse.

-The Indian cricket team's matches in Australia are often held in December.
+Question 10: The Indian cricket team's matches in Australia are often held in December.
 Should they pack winter or summer clothes for their trip?

 Answer:

 They should pack summer clothes.
 Australia is in the Southern Hemisphere, where seasons are opposite to those in India.
 December is winter in India, but it is summer in Australia.
-So, it will be hot there, and the players should carry light and comfortable clothes instead of woollen ones.
+So, it will be hot there, and the players should carry light and comfortable clothes instead of woolen ones.

-Why do you think lunar eclipses can be seen from a large part of the Earth when they happen, but a total solar eclipse can be seen by only a small part of the Earth?
+Question 11: Why do you think lunar eclipses can be seen from a large part of the Earth when they happen, but a total solar eclipse can be seen by only a small part of the Earth?

 Answer:

 Lunar eclipses can be seen from anywhere on Earth where the Moon is visible.
 This is because Earth’s shadow is large and can cover the Moon from many places.
-But a solar eclipse can only be seen where the Moon’s small shadow falls.
+But a solar eclipse can only be seen where the Moon’s shadow falls.
 That’s why total solar eclipses are visible only in a narrow region.

 Answer: